top of page

 The standout moments of the show were most often delivered by Alasdair Baker, who played Rupert.
 Now this character was possibly the only character who remained of the ‘farcical’ sort throughout, and despite the obvious lack of subtlety or finesse in the jokes, managed to gather a few chuckles in the room.

-stage for a considerable amount of time to fix it appropriately, breaking the little momentum
+stage for a considerable amount of time to fix it appropriately, breaking the little momentum the show had started accumulating.

-it desperately needed to fulfill such expectations.
-In the end, it left, through no fault of the
+The premise of the show seemed incredibly enticing, the book lacked the pacing and clarity it desperately needed to fulfil such expectations.
+In the end, it left, through no fault of the actors, a feeling of disappointment.

 ⭐️⭐️ (2*)